curvegrid/multibaas-sample-app/README.md

 ## MultiBaas Deployment Setup

 Using the [Curvegrid Console](https://console.curvegrid.com/), create a MultiBaas deployment on the Curvegrid Testnet.
 We recommend using this network for smart contract development due to its near-instant block finality and easily accessible faucet for account funding.
-It is also possible to use this demo app on another network, but it will require minor modification and alteration of setup procedure.
+It is also possible to use this demo app on any of our other supported networks but you will need tokens to deploy and interact with the smart contract.

 ### Connecting to the Curvegrid Testnet